 I know the courage it takes to pursue healing and the fear that rises up on that path.
 I have softened into acceptance of life as a single mother, and revel in the glorious blessing of a deep connection with my now teenage child.
 I live in the way that highly sensitive empaths do – raw and thin-skinned, often overwhelmed, but joyfully alive in the ways that learning to set limits, know my boundaries, and engage in excellent self-care provide for me.

 My formal and informal life experiences and education have shaped me a great deal.

-Formally, I have three degrees – in Dance, Anthropology and Hellerwork Structural Integration, and I’ve also been working towards my RedSeal in Carpentry.
+Formally, I have three degrees – in Dance, Anthropology and Hellerwork Structural Integration, and at times I’ve also worked towards my RedSeal in Carpentry.

 I’ve studied touch with Dr. Betty Martin, psychology and the chakras with Dr. Anodea Judith, energy awareness with Dr. Glenn Hartelius and Jungian theory with Marlene Schiwy.
 I’ve worked as an artist, dancer, choreographer, writer and painter, as well as in arts administration.

-Informally, deep wells of grief and loss have schooled me well.
+Informally, deep wells of grief, loss and rage have schooled me well.
 Life has delivered many lessons and humbled me in the best ways possible.

 All of this I offer up in service.